Shortest Path through Random Points: Main proofs

-Our main result \autoref{thm:main} can be now obtained by applying \autoref{thm:Ln-normal-chart} to a finite open cover of the manifold.
+Our main result \autoref{thm:main} can now be obtained by applying \autoref{thm:Ln-normal-chart} to a finite open cover of the compact manifold $M$.

 \begin{proof}[Proof of \autoref{thm:main}] The crux of the proof is that the shortest path length has near sub-\ and super-additivity with high probability.
-We will show that if \autoref{thm:Ln-normal-chart} holds in open cover elements, then the local convergences may be assembled together to yield global convergence of the curve length.
+We will show that if \autoref{thm:Ln-normal-chart} holds locally at every point of $M$, then the local convergences may be assembled together to yield global convergence of the curve length.